-The change is a result of recommendations from Student Senate and Faculty Senate.
-By recommending a smoke-free policy, it is clear there is a desire to create a safe, clean and healthy environment and make TJC a healthier campus.
-Furthermore, Tyler Junior College is committed to providing a healthy working and learning environment and recognizes the increasing weight of scientific evidence that smoking is harmful not only to the active smoker but also to the "passive" smoker who is exposed to others' smoke.
-The purpose of this policy is to reduce harm from secondhand smoke, provide an environment that encourages persons to be smoke-free and establish a campus culture of wellness.
+The change is a result of recommendations from Student Senate and Faculty Senate in Spring 2014.
+Previously, the institution adopted a smoke-free policy in 2010.
+By recommending a tobacco-free workplace policy, it is clear there is a desire to create a safe, clean and healthy environment and make TJC a healthier campus.
+Furthermore, Tyler Junior College is committed to providing a healthy working and learning environment and recognizes the increasing weight of scientific evidence that tobacco use is harmful not only to the active user but also to the "passive" recipient who is exposed to others' smoke and vapors.
+The purpose of this policy is to reduce harm from secondhand smoke and vapors, provide an environment that encourages persons to be tobacco-free and establish a campus culture of wellness.
 Tyler Junior College is invested not only in academic achievement, but also in developing life skills that will promote individual and civic wellness.
-Higher education prepares students to cope with the reality of living situations.
-One emerging reality is that fewer and fewer spaces permit smoking.
-In growing numbers, worksites, restaurants, public buildings, shopping malls, healthcare and transportation facilities are 100% smoke-free.
-Tyler Junior College has a responsibility to its students and employees to provide a safe and healthful environment.
-Research findings show that tobacco use in general, including smoking and breathing secondhand smoke, constitute a significant health hazard.
-In addition to causing direct health hazards, smoking contributes to college costs in other ways, including potential fire damage, cleaning and maintenance costs, and costs associated with absenteeism, health care, and medical insurance.
+The College has a responsibility to its students and employees to provide a safe and healthful environment.

 Whom does this policy affect?

 This policy applies to all persons on College district property, including, but not limited to, employees, students, contractors and visitors.